-We are registering all 53,343 shares on behalf of certain selling stockholders.
-Viggen Corporation acquired their shares in connection with our acquisition of Viggen Corporation pursuant to the Agreement of Purchase and Sale of Assets dated November 11, 1998, as amended, between our wholly-owned subsidiary, Odetics ITS, Inc., and Viggen Corporation.
-All of the other selling shareholders acquired their shares in connection with our acquisition of Meyer, Mohaddes Associates, Inc. pursuant to the Agreement and Plan of Reorganization dated October 16, 1998, as amended, among Odetics, Meyer, Mohaddes Associates, Inc. and the selling stockholders (other than Viggen Corporation).
+We are registering all 20,986 shares on behalf of certain selling stockholders.
+All of the selling shareholders acquired their shares in connection with our acquisition of Meyer, Mohaddes Associates, Inc. pursuant to the Agreement and Plan of Reorganization dated October 16, 1998, as amended, among Odetics, Meyer, Mohaddes Associates, Inc. and the selling stockholders (other than Viggen Corporation).
 We will not receive any of the proceeds from this offering.